GuglioIsStupid/Untitled-Game/README.md

 # Getting Started
 To get started with the game, you will need to download the source code and open it in your favourite IDE.
 The game is made in the LOVE2D engine, so you will need to download that as well.

+# Usage
+The game is currently not playable, but you can still play around with the code and see what it does.

+# Todo
+- [ ] Remake the main menu
+- [ ] Make a level editor (Low Priority)
+- [ ] Finish love.physics implementation

 # Contributing
 If you would like to help out with development of this game, make sure you have some experience with the LOVE2D engine and Lua.
 If you do, feel free to make a pull request and I will review it.